Skip to content

 D10 — TA-16 observability vendor key binding

-Logfire / Sentry / Grafana Cloud tokens declared in .env.example, provisioned via setup.sh, pushed to the runtime backend (now Render Env Groups), read at FastAPI composition root via Pydantic Settings.
+Logfire / Sentry / Grafana Cloud tokens declared in infra/environments.toml, provisioned via provision.sh, pushed to the runtime backend, read at the FastAPI composition root via Pydantic Settings.
 Closes the ADR-036 → ADR-037 dependency.

 D11 — Provider-swap design discipline